 1 onion, grated

 4 large eggs

 1 tsp salt

 2 1/2 cups canola oil per frying pan

-Beat eggs well and add matzo meal and salt.
-Add drained potatoes and onions and stir well.
-You can add the potato starch at the bottom of the bowl of drained potato water.
+Beat eggs well and add potato starch or matzo meal and salt.
+Add onions and stir well.

 Using a large slotted serving spoon and a large solid serving spoon, mold a spoonful of batter on the slotted spoon, squeezing down with the solid spoon.
 You will need to squeeze more water out of the potatoes toward the end of the frying.
 Gently place the latke in the hot oil.

-Fry until golden brown, then flip over using the slotted spoon.
-Don’t crowd the pan, usually 3 or 4 latkes are good for a 9” pan.
-When latkes are golden brown on both sides, lift each one with the slotted spoon and let the oil drain back into the pan.
+Fry until golden brown, then flip over using long tongs.
+Don’t crowd the pan; usually 3 latkes are good for a 9” pan.
+When latkes are golden brown on both sides, lift each one with the tongs and let the oil drain back into the pan.